Pimelodidae: Taxonomy

-This family previously included fish that are now classified under Pseudopimelodidae (previously subfamily Pseudopimelodinae) and Heptapteridae (previously subfamily Rhamdiinae).
-This family also previously included Conorhynchos conirostris, currently incertae sedis.
-However, a molecular analysis has shown unequivocal support for monophyly of the individual families and the genus Conorhynchos into a clade called Pimelodoidea, including Pimelodidae + Pseudopimelodidae and Heptapteridae + Conorhynchos.
+The family Pimelodidae has undergone much taxonomic revision.
+Historically, this family included the families Pseudopimelodidae (previously subfamily Pseudopimelodinae) and Heptapteridae (previously subfamily Rhamdiinae).
+This family also previously included Conorhynchos conirostris, currently considered incertae sedis.
+However, a 2006 molecular analysis has shown unequivocal support for monophyly of the individual families and the genus Conorhynchos into a clade called Pimelodoidea, which includes Pimelodidae + Pseudopimelodidae and Heptapteridae + Conorhynchos.
+Conversely, the low-eye catfish (Hypophthalmus, previously in the family Hypophthalmidae), is now considered a pimelodid.